pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 Unit testing helps you answer all the *'Is this going to work if I insert X?'* or *Does X still return the same results now that I have implemented Y?'* scnearios.
 It does it by simulating actions with mock data and checking if everything is outputted in the format you expect it to be.

+This guide is a great starting point for your journey in testing Angular applications.
+In order to get the most out of the guide, you need to have some knowledge of JavaScipt and building Angular applications.

 Angular is built with [testing in mind](https://docs.angularjs.org/guide/unit-testing).
 If you are new to writing unit tests, starting off with Angular the starting point to get deeper into the topic.
 The framework allows simulation of server-side requests and abstraction of the [document object model](https://en.wikipedia.org/wiki/Document_Object_Model) , thus providing an environment for testing out numerous scenarios.
 Additionally, Angular's dependency injection allows every component to be mocked and tested in different scopes.

-In this tutorial, we are going to get through through the gist of test-driven development in Angular.
  We'll start off by setting up the environment and looking at how [Jasmine](http://jasmine.github.io/2.4/introduction.html), [Karma](https://karma-runner.github.io/1.0/index.html) and [Angular Mocks](https://docs.angularjs.org/api/ngMock) work together to provide an easy and seamless testing experience in Angular.
+Then, we will have a look at the different building blocks of tests.
+Lastly, we will use the newly acquired knowledge to build sample tests for controllers, services, directives and filters.

 ## Getting started